-THAT you are a very sensitive person, with an open heart, and you have a skill to connect with your emotions, and also feel for others, with empathy and compassion for their suffering.
-This is a precious quality, although at times it can be difficult to live with it.
+THAT you are a sensitive person with an open heart.

+You possess the skills to connect freely with your emotions as well as to feel for others, with empathy and compassion for their suffering.
+This is a precious quality, although at times it can be difficult to live with it, particularly when considering the social and environmental problems of our times.

-THINK ABOUT HOW YOU CAN FURTHER LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK: